 From Coney Island, NY, Nems has been causing havoc on the underground hip hop scene for over a decade.
 Featured on MTV’s Fight Klub, Nems’ record has an impressive 25 wins and only 4 losses.
 He is also a champion of both EOW’s Emcee Challenge and Braggin’ Rights.
 Signed to Necro’s label Psycho+Logical Records, Nems toured heavily while recording his debut album Prezident’s Day.
 In 2010, he released the album with Creative Juices Music, receiving critical acclaim.
-Nems followed up in 2011 with a mixtape titled Filthy Fly Shit.
-Check out Nems’ albums and music videos listed below, and keep an eye out for the mixtape Coney Soprano, an EP with producer Nemisis called The First Will & Testament Of A Real Nigga, and the sophomore album titled “Tha Second Coming Of Nyce”.
+Nems followed up in 2011 with the mixtape, Filthy Fly Shit.
+His latest product is called Fuck Your Love.

 From Detroit, MI, Midwest Miles is an emcee most known for battling rapping in The Lions Den and URL.
 In 2008, he released a mixtape titled “The Suicide Note”, mixed by DJ P Dog.
 Follow Midwest Miles on Twitter and check out his music videos for “Murda Mook Diss” with X-Factor and “Where You From” with Bizarre, King Gordy, and Kuniva.

 Midwest Miles Vs. Tech 9 (URL – September 2011)